This post may include affiliate links. Thank you for your support.

 - 1 large Egg mixed with 1 TBS Water (egg wash)

-Serving Suggestions: Fruit, Crackers, Artisanal Bread, Cured Meats
+- Serving Suggestions: Crackers, Artisanal Bread, Crostini, Cured Meats, Fruit, Candied Nuts

 Instructions

-- Toast nuts: Melt butter in a small sauté pan over medium heat.
-Add the pecans and sauté until golden in color, about 5 minutes, stirring occasionally.
-Turn off the heat and sprinkle with brown sugar, cinnamon and a pinch of kosher salt.
-Stir until combined.
-Set aside to cool.
+- Toast and Season Nuts: Melt the butter in a small sauté pan over medium heat.
+Once the butter is melted, add the pecans and sauté, stirring occasionally, until golden in color, about 5 minutes.
+Turn off the heat and sprinkle the brown sugar, cinnamon, and a pinch of kosher salt over the toasted and buttered nuts.
+Stir until the nuts are well coated and then set them aside to cool completely.

-- Preheat oven to 400 degrees.
-Prepare a baking sheet with parchment paper.
-Set aside.
+- Preheat oven: Arrange baking rack to the middle position and preheat the oven to 400 degrees.
+Prepare a baking sheet or a small baking dish with parchment paper and then set it aside.

-- Roll out pastry: On a lightly floured work surface, use a rolling pin to roll the puff pastry out to an 11-inch square (SEE NOTES).
+- Roll out pastry: Lightly flour a clean work surface.
+Open the envelop of puff pastry and lay it out flat on your floured work surface.
+Next, use a rolling pin to roll the puff pastry out to an 11-inch square (SEE NOTES).

-- Bake: Bake for 25-30 minutes, or until pastry is golden brown.
+- Bake: Transfer the brie to the preheated oven and bake for 25-30 minutes, or until pastry is golden brown.

-- Cool and serve: Transfer brie en croute to a clean work surface or serving platter and allow to cool for 5-10 minutes.
-Serve with fruit, crackers, and artisanal bread.
+- Cool slightly: Remove the brie en croute from the oven and place on a clean work surface or serving platter.
+Allow the cheese to cool for 5-10 minutes.
+(Tip: Don't skip this step!)

 Video